You are viewing a story from harrypotterfanfiction.com

 "I see you've all made it here on time.
 I wasn't expecting as much, so we can consider this an adequate start to the day," Rowena said.

 Out of the corner of her eye, Dezzy saw Bea scowl, and found herself desperately hoping that her sister didn't do or say anything she'd regret.
+Bea had a hard time controlling her temper, and had gotten them in trouble on more than one occasion because of it.

 "Now, as all of you should already know, a princess is given the very important task of finding a husband," Rowena said, walking along the line and inspecting each of her nieces in turn.